 Find out more about the Certificate of University Preparation (CUP).

 Foundation Studies is a full-time academic programme specifically designed to prepare international students whose first language is not English with a programme which will prepare them for study in a New Zealand university.
 Classes are small with excellent interaction and communication with teachers.

 The certificate provides skills in academic English, university study skills and covers the subject areas of mathematics, science, economics and accounting, arts and social sciences.

 Students must meet English language entry requirements and must have a secondary school qualification.

-The Certificate of Attainment in English Language is a full-time course with 23 hours of tuition each week for 10 weeks.
-There are four intakes each year.
-When students arrive their English level is assessed and they are placed in an appropriate level (Elementary to Advanced).
+The Certificate of Attainment in English Language (Level 1-3) and the Certificate of Attainment in Academic English (Level 4-8) are full-time course with 23 hours of tuition each week for 11 weeks.
+There are a number of intakes each year and at the start of each intake new students are tested and placed in an appropriate level from Elementary to Advanced.